A mother and her daughter looking at a smartphone.

 Coverage

-American Fidelity's PFMLI plan covers:
+American Fidelity's PFML Insurance covers:

 • 12 weeks of paid leave per application year to bond with and care for a new child (whether through birth, foster placement, or adoption)